Ayatebar3/TS_Ghost_Game/README.md

   - There are is no animation for player taking damage, enemy taking damage, or enemy destruction.
   - System requires a mechanism for displaying isolated animation sequences that are queued before re-renders, and dequeued after animation lifecycle.

-- Configurations
+- Gameplay Settings
-  - The source files contain constant variables that configure player and enemy attributes like speed, spawn rate, etc.
+  - The source files has a config file `system_defaults.ts` that contains that configure player and enemy attributes like speed, spawn rate, etc.
-  - It would be better to have a config file that contains these values, and are loaded into the game at start.
+  - Users should be able to adjust these settings to increaase or decrease difficulty, change color palletes, etc.

 ### Gameplay